nablarch/nablarch/README.md

 Nablarch is a middleware pattern based Java application framework.

 # Modules
-The Nablarch Framework consists of features arganized into about 56 modules.
-These modules are grouped into Nablarch Core, Nablarch Framework, Nablarch Common Component, Nablarch Extension Component, Nablarch Adaptor, Misc, as shown in the following tables.
+The Nablarch Framework consists of features organized into about 83 modules.
+These modules are grouped into Nablarch Core, Nablarch Framework, Nablarch Common Component, Nablarch Extension Component, Nablarch Adaptor, Nablarch Framework Examples, Nablarch Example Implementations, Misc, as shown in the following tables.

 ### Nablarch Core